If you are not sure how to organize keys check the ideas below to help you keep them tidy and handy.

 If you have your car keys joined together with all the other ones you use such as your house keys, mailbox keys, office keys, etc., start by getting rid of the keys you don’t remember the purpose of or the ones you haven’t used for a very long time.

 Take them off your stack or simply keep them someplace safe for later use.

 Follow With Organizing

-Now that you’ve successfully completed the process of decluttering, next step you require to take is its proper organising.
+Now that you’ve successfully completed the process of decluttering, the next step requires proper organizing.

 12 Ways to Organize & Keep Home Keys & Car Keys